Investors aren’t quite sure what to make of financial stocks right now.

 Then again, for investors who are truly part of the buy-and-hold crowd, the news-driven swings don’t really matter.
 Indeed, those news-driven swings may actually be a setup for fantastic entry opportunities.
 The S&P 500 Financial Sector Index’s bottom line is on pace to have grown 30% for the second quarter of 2018, and the group is trading at only 12.1 times next year’s projected earnings.

 To that end, here’s a run-down of ten financial stocks investors may want to take a closer look at sooner than later.
-They’re either dirt-cheap, growing like craz or both, but they may not be for long.
+They’re either dirt-cheap, growing like crazy or both … but they may not be for long.

 There’s nothing fancy about KeyCorp (NYSE:KEY).
 It doesn’t have a gimmick or an “angle.”
 It’s just a solid, reliable banking play with slow and steady growth.
 The dividend isn’t too shabby either.

-And, Keycorp can — and likely will — raise it again through next year.
-Revenue is projected to rise almost 5% this year and more than 4% next year, driving earnings growth that’s even a bit more brisk.
+And, KeyCorp can — and likely will — raise it again through next year.
+Revenue is projected to rise almost 5% this year and more than 4% next year, driving earnings growth that’s even a bit brisker.
 Yet, the payout is less than a third of Keycorp’s per-share profits.
 That’s a lot of fiscal flexibility.